Revolutionary-Games/Thrive/doc/setup_instructions.md

 first enable the mono repository: https://www.mono-project.com/download/stable/ and then install the following packages with your package manager: `mono-complete monodevelop nuget`.
-Make sure it is a newever version of mono that comes with msbuild.
+Make sure it is a newer version of mono that comes with msbuild.
 Fedora has mono in the official repo but it is too old to work.